Identification and control of volatile compounds responsible for important sensory attributes

 The effect of blending alternative grape varieties with established varieties produced in the Riverina, Riverland and Murray Valley regions will be investigated, to provide enhanced flavour characteristics, acid, colour, and weight to these types of wines.
 The project will also have a component whereby off-flavours and taints will be identified and studied.

 Current practice in sensory evaluation of research wines uses sensory descriptive analysis, and while considered the most powerful and sophisticated method available, requires several weeks of data generation and substantial time for data analysis.
 In recent years, alternative faster methods have been developed in food science applications.
 This project will evaluate these protocols to determine their utility in wine studies and for wider industry use.
 Advantages of using untrained consumers compared to trained panellists will also be assessed.
 The project will also investigate technology for simulating wine experiences in lifelike environments, to better capture consumer responses.

-Methoxypyrazines in Shiraz: the role of whole bunch fermentations and concentration in stalks
+Methoxypyrazines in Shiraz and Pinot Noir: the role of whole bunch fermentations

 Understanding the role of varietal thiols in red varieties